 As technology in CFD evolves slower than software releases, all CFD software vendors, especially traditionally small ones, have time to extend the capability chart.
 It’s not surprising most CFD software has similar capability chart.
 No CFD software vendors are relying on some unique features or unique capabilities nowadays.

 Another driving force for branding is from users.
 More and more CFD software users are CFD guerrillas (I talked this a bit in here and here).
 They are not dedicated CFD analysts.
 Most of the time, they are mechanical designers/engineers.
 Understanding how the CFD software solves their problem is not in their job scope.

 This is not a question of good or bad.
 This is the trend.

 Branding is not bragging.
-The CFD software vendors now need to not only understand customer’s problems, but also educate them to use their software to solve the specific problem in a correct and most efficient way.
-Building trust with potential users is more and more important for CFD software vendors.
+The CFD software vendors now need to not only understand customer’s problems, but also educate them to use their software to solve the specific problem in a correct and efficient way.
+Building trust with potential users is more and more critical for CFD software vendors.

 Less is more

-When CFD software expends its capabilities, it becomes more and more sophisticated.
+When CFD software expands its capabilities, it becomes more and more sophisticated.
 All vendors want to pack more and more.
-This creates unnecessary cognitive load on the users.
-Context menu may alleviate this problem to certain extent, but will not solve it.
+This creates an unnecessary cognitive load on the users.
+The context menu may alleviate this problem to a certain extent, but will not solve it.

 So providing tools or products for specific problems is one of the possible approaches.